Got questions? Contact us by phone or email:

-ELL is a streamlined version of Howard County Legacy Leadership Institute for the Environment (HoLLIE), introduced in Howard County in 2009.
+The Howard Legacy Leadership Institute for the Environment (HoLLIE) was introduced in Howard County in 2009.

-HoLLIE is an intensive volunteer leadership and environmental education program based upon the award-winning Legacy Leadership Institute model developed by Laura Wilson, Ph.D., Director, University of Maryland Center on Aging.
+This intensive volunteer leadership and environmental education program is based upon the award-winning Legacy Leadership Institute model developed by Laura Wilson, Ph.D., Director, University of Maryland Center on Aging.

 The institute’s original outreach was to persons 50+ and was designed to allow participants to use leadership skills to address environmental concerns and give back to the community, usually with 100+ hours of volunteer service to a local environmental organization.

-The current ELL offering is shorter than its parent program, HoLLIE; it's open to adults of all ages, with optional field trips, and has no volunteer requirement following the classes.
+The in-person class institute is restarting in 2023 after 2 years of virtual-only lectures due to COVID.
+It is shorter than the program originally introduced in 2009; it's open to adults of all ages, with optional field trips, and has no volunteer requirement following the classes.
 However, any participant who follows up the course by engaging in an approved environmental volunteer project with a county environmental organization may be certified as a HoLLIE graduate.

 Meet Our HoLLIE Coordinators